khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 How well did you manage time, tasks, and responsibilities?

 **Response:**
 `[The team worked well in dividing tasks between coding, electronics, and mechanical design, which helped progress happen in parallel.
 We communicated ideas clearly and adapted quickly when something didn’t work.
 However, integration slowed us down, especially when combining the app, hardware, and mechanics.
-Time management was generally effective, but more structured testing earlier could have reduced last-minute fixes]`
+Time management was generally effective, but more structured testing and hardware planning early on could have reduced last-minute fixes. ]`

 ## 19.2 Technical Reflection
 What did you learn about: